planosphere/Spiraliabase-VLM-2020/introToOntologyBuilding.md

 __Overview:__

 The goal is to write a complete and descriptive definition for each class.
-These should come from the literature, but can be expanded to be more clear.
-The concept of a class, is that a class is a complete idea which is centered on its definition.
-The label and the synonyms should be able to be used interchangably.
+These should come from the literature but can be expanded to be clearer.
+The concept of a class is that a class is a complete idea which is centered on its definition.
+The label and the synonyms should be able to be used interchangeably.
 This is made possible by well written definitions.

-_Fig 9.
+_Fig 10.
 Updated Ontology class management sheet with definitions_
 ![](ontology-images/defs.png)

 > Add more information to your class management sheet.
 Add in definitions and definition citations.
-The definiton dbxref is an external database reference that is specifially a reference for the definition.
+The definition dbxref is an external database reference that is specifically a reference for the definition.
 A general dbxref are references to classes in other ontologies that are homologous.
 >
 > column 4: definition
 > column 5: the definition citation